 Exploring the Cybersecurity Maturity Model Certificate (CMMC)

-NCyTE Center will present a 2-day virtual workshop will introduce CMMC requirements to college faculty for inclusion in their courses and to small business IT personnel for application to their business.
+The timely 2-day virtual workshop will introduce CMMC requirements to college faculty for inclusion in their courses and to small business IT personnel for application to their business.
 This workshop provides an overview of how to prepare for future certification, including its requirements, impact and importance for contractors working with the DoD.
 Funded by a grant from the National Science Foundation, the course is free.

 John Sands, PI and Director of the Center for Systems Security and Information Assurance (CSSIA) and professor at Moraine Valley Community College in Chicago will present the course.
 An Instructor Guidebook, Student Guidebook, training resources, and a Canvas course package will be available to attendees.